Presumptive Eligibility for Pregnant Women

 Announcing upcoming changes in the PE for Pregnant Program.

 The Department of Health Care Services (DHCS) will implement the CA-MMIS Health Enterprise (HE) Portal for qualified providers in the Presumptive Eligibility for Pregnant Women (PE4PW) program to assist applicants applying for Presumptive Eligibility.
 This implementation date is to be determined.
-There will be a 90 day transition period for existing providers and their staffs to move to the new CA-MMIS HE Portal and DHCS will provide training and support to assist existing providers in the transition process.
+There will be a six month transition period for existing providers and their staffs to move to the new CA-MMIS MC Web and DHCS will provide training and support to assist existing providers in the transition process.
 DHCS wants to assure that all existing providers successfully move to the new system before shutting down the manual process.

 DHCS will provide transitioning providers resources, such as Computer Based Training modules, Frequently Asked Questions (FAQs), provider readiness checklists, and more to assist the move to the HE Portal.
 These resources will be made available to help ensure providers are kept up-to-date and have the information they require to get started on HE.
 The resources will also be available to all new Medi-Cal providers who will be PE providers in the future.